DarkPsydeOfTheMoon/AtomicAudio/src/AtomicAudioPy/README.md

 ### `extract_audio`

 Extract the audio waveforms from the in-memory and (optionally) streamed AWBs associated with a provided ACB.
-Also optionally decrypt the extracted audio if in ADX format.
+Also optionally decrypt the extracted audio if in ADX or HCA format.
 For example:

 ```
 python -u AtomicAudioTool.py extract_audio \
   --input-acb-path /PATH/TO/MY/P5RPC.ACB \
   --input-awb-path /PATH/TO/MY/P5RPC.AWB \
-  --adx-key 9923540143823782 \
+  --key-code 9923540143823782 \
   --name-by-cue
 ```

 **TODO:**
 - Allow extraction from AWB without associated ACB
-- Add decryption for HCA files
 - Add option for direct conversion to WAV in output folder

 For more details, run `python AtomicAudioTool.py extract_audio --help`.

 ### `replace_waveform`

 Replace the audio file with a given AWB ID with a provided file.
-Optionally encrypt the file if it's an ADX.
+Optionally encrypt the file if it's an ADX or HCA.
 For example:

 ```
 python -u AtomicAudioTool.py replace_waveform \